TrekGEO > Mineral Trail > Koshinetsu region > Nagano pref. > Ryushima Mine

 Ryushima Mine

-Outcrop of a kutnahorite vein network in slate of the Shimashima Unit.
+Outcrop of a kutnahorite vein network in slate of Misogawa Complex.
 The pale pink network is veins of massive kutnahorite, and euhedral crystals are in open spaces of the vein.
 Black host is silicified slate.
 Brownish-black crusts on the outcrop surface at the upper left and the upper right are pyrolusite formed by weathering of kutnahorite.

 Reported Minerals